webino/WebinoDraw/README.md

 ## Setup

-  Following steps are necessary to get this module working (considering a zf2-skeleton or very similar application).
+  Following steps are necessary to get this module working, considering a zf2-skeleton or very similar application:

   1. Add `"minimum-stability": "dev"` to your composer.json, because this module is under development.
   2. Run: `php composer.phar require webino/webino-draw:1.*`